haralyzer/haralyzer/README.rst

 multiple pages), and ``HarPage()`` represents a single page from said file.

-``HarParser`` has a couple of helpful methods for analyzing single entries from a HAR file, but most of the pertinent functions are inside of the page.
+``HarParser`` has a couple of helpful methods for analyzing single entries from a HAR file, but most of the pertinent functions are inside of the page object.

+``haralyzer`` was designed to be easy to use, but you can also access more powerful functions directly.

 Quick Intro
 -----------